klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 Formally, a set of gadgets may be enough to constitute a Turing-complete language, in which case, it is possible for an attacker to achieve RCE on the target application, using a POP chain.

+**Note about code samples:** All the code of this document can be found in the main github.com repository, [here](https://github.com/klezVirus/klezVirus.github.io/tree/master/The_Big_Problem_of_Serialisation).

 ### Java

 The following chapter will focus on JAVA based deserialization issues, and will be divided by archive format, binary and text-based.